xvzemin/tace/docs/source/install/install.rst

 OEQ and CUEQ are alternative implementations of the same edge-level operations; enable only one of them.
 EQT is an independent product-basis acceleration and may be combined with either OEQ or CUEQ.
-The EQX preview is also independent and currently accelerates only the ``uuSO2Interaction`` scatter calculation.
 AOTI is a separate compilation and deployment layer.
 See the :ref:`acceleration-tutorial` for backend selection, Python interfaces, compilation, and AOTI export.